Video-based automatic lameness detection of dairy cows using pose estimation and multiple locomotion traits: Discussion

 Directly comparing the performance of our lameness classifiers against related work is not straightforward, because even though the task at hand (i.e., detecting lameness from videos) is the same, there is a large variation in the material, methods, and evaluations used in papers that address it.
 Furthermore, a comprehensive literature review is out of the scope of this paper, and we refer the reader to~\cite{nejati2023technology} for an overview of past and current advances in bovine gait analysis.
 We will here compare our results and contrast our findings with previous work that we deem directly related to ours.

-The Back Posture Measurement (BPM) was first introduced by~\cite{poursaberi_real-time_2010} and curvature of the back has since then been used in numerous studies~\cite {poursaberi_real-time_2010, viazzi_analysis_2012, van_hertem_automatic_2014, viazzi_comparison_2014, van_hertem_implementation_2018, jiang_dairy_2022, zheng_cows_2023, zhao_automatic_2023, barney2023deep}.
+The Back Posture Measurement (BPM) was first introduced by~\cite{poursaberi_real-time_2010} and curvature of the back has since then been used in numerous studies~\citep{poursaberi_real-time_2010, viazzi_analysis_2012, van_hertem_automatic_2014, viazzi_comparison_2014, van_hertem_implementation_2018, jiang_dairy_2022, zheng_cows_2023, zhao_automatic_2023, barney2023deep}.
 The BPM is commonly measured during the supporting phase of the hind hooves, and not during the supporting phase of the front hooves because lameness is more common on the hind hooves than on the front ones.
-However, this practice could lead to front lameness cases being systematically missed by the algorithm.
+However, this practice could lead to the algorithm systematically missing front lameness cases.
 To prevent this, we computed the BPM based on the supporting phase of the four legs.
 When using BPM as a single locomotion trait, the accuracy of lameness classification ranged from 76\%~\citep{viazzi_analysis_2012} to 96\%~\citep{jiang_dairy_2022}.
-When only including the BPM trait in our SVM-R classifier, we reached an accuracy of 76.6\%, which is in line with the literature.
+When only including the BPM feature in our SVM-R classifier, we reached an accuracy of 76.6\%, which is in line with the literature.